Overview

 Mental model

 Integrate against Licenzy runtime endpoints.
-Use the portal only for setup.
+Use the portal for configuration and operator workflows.

 Licenzy has two surfaces.
-The runtime API under /v1 is the core integration surface your backend calls during product operation.
+The runtime API under /v1 is the public integration surface your backend calls during product operation.
 That is the API your product uses for checkout, access, entitlements, and usage.

-The production flow is: your backend creates a Licenzy checkout session, Licenzy creates the Stripe checkout session internally, the user is redirected to the returnedcheckout_url, Stripe later calls Licenzy webhooks, and only then are entitlements updated for access checks.
+The production flow is: your backend creates a Licenzy checkout session, Licenzy creates the Stripe checkout session internally, the user is redirected to the returnedcheckout_url, Stripe later sends the Stripe inbound webhook to Licenzy, and only then are entitlements updated for access checks.

 Hard boundary